unlaunch/documentation/_docs/sdks/java-sdk.md

 ```

 When evaluating this flag, you must pass in `country` and `subscriber` attributes.
 If the
-user is from USA and is a subscriber, the "on" variation will be returned.
+user is from the USA *and* is a subscriber, the "on" variation will be returned.
 Otherwise, "off".
 For example,

 ```java
 client.getVariation(